 Fuel consumption motor vehicles (liter diesel, petrol)

-Unfortunately, fuel consumption per 100 kilometers driven has increased by 4% at the same time.
-We can only make a guess at why this is so: more urban transport instead of highway kilometers?
-Higher consumption of new vehicles, contrary to the manufacturer's specifications?
-We do not know the reasons, but we recognize our need for action.
+The bad news is that fuel consumption per 100 kilometers driven has increased by 4% at the same time.
+We can only guess as to why this has happened: More kilometers spent on urban driving than on the autobahn?
+Higher fuel consumption of new vehicles, contrary to the manufacturer's specifications?
+We don’t know the reasons, but we recognize our need for action.

-In the transformation of our company fleets, we are therefore focusing on three objectives:
+In the restructuring of our company fleet, we are focusing on three objectives:

-From our climate balance we know that business travel – which includes the fuel consumption of company fleets – makes up over half of emissions at our Tettnang-Obereisenbach location.
-The issue of mobility and transport is therefore one of our significant instruments for further reducing climate emissions.
+From our carbon footprint we know that business travel – which includes the fuel consumption of company fleets – makes up over half of emissions at our Obereisenbach location.
+The issue of mobility and transport is therefore one of our significant instruments for further reducing greenhouse emissions.

-All figures and explanations given here relate to the VAUDE company headquarters in Tettnang-Obereisenbach.
+All figures and explanations given here relate to the VAUDE company headquarters in Obereisenbach.
 We cannot make calculations for the supply chain as yet, due to a lack of available data.